Article

 In many organisations, M&A is seen as left-hand activity – something that happens on top of a manager's day job.
 At Visma, M&A and growth have been core since the beginning.

-"We have an incredible amount of domestic tailwind," says Head of M&A Sindre Talleraas, who has led Visma’s M&A department through more than 400 acquisitions.
+"We have an incredible amount of domestic tailwind," says Chief M&A Officer Sindre Talleraas, who has led Visma’s M&A department through more than 400 acquisitions.

 "Our Managing Directors think strategically about M&A because it’s an important part of how we operate, not an afterthought.
 That internal drive means when a new company joins, the entire organisation is already aligned to help them succeed."